Your cart

 Mattress Type Height Firmness (1–10) Sizes Seen Online Comfort System Support Core Cover Material Cooling Features Motion Isolation Edge Support Trial Warranty Notable Design Notes

-Dreamscape 12" Memory Foam Hybrid Mattress Hybrid, foam over pocket springs 12" About 6–7, medium-firm Primarily queen listing, other sizes appear inconsistently Gel-infused memory foam plus transition foam Individually wrapped pocket coils Knitted 3D fabric cover Breathable knit fabric and gel foam for temperature moderation Good isolation for a coil hybrid, small surface ripples only Moderate perimeter strength, slightly compressible when sitting Stated 100-night trial on product description Stated 10-year warranty for structural defects CertiPUR-US foams, mattress in a box, 48–72 hour expansion window
+Dreamscape 12" Memory Foam Hybrid Mattress Hybrid, foam over pocket springs 12" About 6–7, medium-firm Primarily queen listing, other sizes appear inconsistently Gel-infused memory foam plus transition foam Individually wrapped pocket coils Knitted 3D fabric cover Breathable knit fabric and gel foam for temperature moderation Good isolation for a coil hybrid, small surface ripples only Moderate perimeter strength, slightly compressible when sitting Product copy mentions a 100-night trial; retailer return windows may differ Product copy mentions a 10-year warranty; retailer policies apply CertiPUR-US foams, mattress in a box, 48–72 hour expansion window

 What We Tested and How We Tested It